nero/nero.github.io/_posts/2018-02-11-ssh-hidden-service.md

 title: "SSH as a hidden service"
 ---

-*NOTE*: This article features onion v2 addresses, which are obsolete as of 2020
+**NOTE: This article features onion v2 addresses, which are obsolete as of 2020**

 Connecting to a server via Tor is useful if: